ohClaire/whats-for-dinner/README.md

 # What's for Dinner?

 ## Overview

-What's for dinner?
-The ultimate question.
-You will be building an app that helps users choose a recipe and put together meals.

-This Solo Challenge gives students and instructors the opportunity to get a pulse on where you are with the foundational concepts of Module 1 curriculum.
-Students should use this as an opportunity to challenge themselves and work completely independently.
-Google can (and probably should!) be used, but any other code base should not be referenced.
-Instructors will be able to use your work, both completion of functionality and code quality, to determine where you stand and if you are behind for this point in the module, provide supports to intervene.

-The spec for this project can be found [here](https://frontend.turing.io/projects/module-1/dinner.html).
+If you can't decide what to make for dinner, this is the app for you!
+This application stores a list of your favorite dishes, meals, and desserts.
+This will help you choose a dish and put together meals.

+This solo project was assigned by the [Turing School of Software and Design](https://turing.edu/) during Module 1 Week 3 of the Front End Development Program.
+We were given a week to complete this project.
+The project spec can be viewed [here](https://frontend.turing.edu/projects/module-1/dinner.html).

+## Technologies
+- JavaScript
+- HTML
+- CSS
+  - Flexbox

 ## Learning Goals